esheldon/fitsio/README.md

 git update
 ```

-Use tar xvfz to untar the file, enter the fitsio directory and type
+Use `tar xvfz` to unpack the file, enter the `fitsio` directory and type

 ```bash
 pip install .